Radio Pakistan

-Select programming is also available through WRN.

-Radio Pakistan and Pakistan Television offers programming in Urdu and English on its national radio and television broadcasts, while offering programming in 23 different regional languages on its domestic radio service and channels.
+PBC offers programming in Urdu and English on its national radio broadcasts, while offering programming in 23 different regional languages on its domestic radio service.
 Its external services are broadcast eight hours daily in 10 different foreign languages, covering the Middle East, Central Asia, South Asia, the Far East Asia and parts of Eastern Europe.
-PBC employs commercial advertising to supplement its federal funding on its television broadcasts.
-The radio service employed commercials from its inception.
+PBC has employed commercial advertising on its broadcasts to supplement its federal funding since its inception.

 Mandate

-The Pakistan Broadcasting Corporation Act, 1973. was enacted...

-...to provide for the establishment of a broadcasting corporation, to ensure effective operation and growth of broadcasting as a function-oriented public service medium, general improvement in the quality of programmes, speedy, implementation of projects and better utilisation of talent, and for matters connected therewith;

-The functions of the corporation as outlined in the act are:
+The Pakistan Broadcasting Corporation Act, 1973. was enacted......to provide for the establishment of a broadcasting corporation, to ensure effective operation and growth of broadcasting as a function-oriented public service medium, general improvement in the quality of programmes, speedy, implementation of projects and better utilisation of talent, and for matters connected therewith;The functions of the corporation as outlined in the act are: